 Family disputes over inheritance in UAE are sensitive subjects that often lead to conflicts.
 These disputes are particularly complex when different cultural and legal principles collide.

 This article provides information about inheritance disputes in the UAE, emphasizing Sharia law, fixed shares for heirs, and the importance of legal planning.
-Considering the expatriate population’s unique circumstances, we’ll also examine inheritance laws for them.

 Table of Contents